-This physical works was initiated in 2012 and initially to be carried out over six years.
+This physical works was initiated in 2012 and carried out over six years.
 The project was supported for extension until 2022 by participants at the Mid Columbia River White Sturgeon Technical Forum in December 2018 and approved by the CWR in February 2019.